With a purpose driven passion, Reforest Hawai`i’s initial goal is to plant 195,000 endemic trees, which represents the 195 countries around the world.

 How: Reforest Hawai`i establishes self-sustaining, multi-species forests to absorb greenhouse gases from the atmosphere and restore natural ecosystems.
 We put back the mix of native species that would have been present in the local area prior to land clearing.
 By doing so, our forests also provide a sanctuary for native wildlife who can safely return to their natural habitat.

 WHY DOES HAWAI`I NEED OUR HELP?

 The Hawaiian Islands have lost about 90% of their endemic rain forests over the past 100 years.
 The Koa tree is a nitrogen rich species that provides nutrients for all other endemic under-story plants in the rain forest.
 The Koa is a keystone species that provides food and habitat for Hawai`i’s native insect and plant species.
-Endemic trees of Hawai`i protect the watershed of the ecosystem and combat erosion of forest floor.
+Endemic trees of Hawai`i protect the watershed of the ecosystem and combat erosion of the forest floor.

 LOGGING, LAND-CLEARING & INVASIVES

 Native Hawaiian Forests have declined in recent years due to logging, land-clearing for construction and cattle grazing.
 A decline in the growth of koa, sandalwood, and other native understory plants is also due to an influx of invasive plants that wrap around or smother the native plant, cutting off their sources of oxygen and nutrition.
 Our goal is to eradicate the invasive species which thrive in the deforested areas.
 As the forest floor and canopy trees thrive the goal is for the invasive species to cease to exist.

 COMMERCIAL AND RESIDENTIAL DEVELOPMENT